Mesothelioma Settlements & Verdicts

-- Settlements help mesothelioma patients and their families pay for treatment and other expenses.
+Settlements help mesothelioma patients and their families pay for medical expenses.

-- Other compensation includes verdicts, veteran’s benefits, worker’s compensation, and asbestos trust fund payments.
+Other compensation includes verdicts, worker’s compensation, and more.

 Typically, a settlement comes as part of the litigation process, after an individual has filed a legal claim against an asbestos company or trust fund.
 In jury trials, a verdict will be determined only if the parties do not reach a settlement agreement.
 Settlements and verdicts are distinct from veteran’s benefits and worker’s compensation, which are entitlements based on an individual’s employment history.

 There are two ways to resolve a mesothelioma lawsuit: settlement or verdict.
 A brief description of each resolution is provided below.